hmallen/api/README.md

 # Coinigy API

 Fork of Coinigy API examples.
-The goal is for pure Python functionality.
+Python bindings for Coinigy API functions.
+Not much more than the original examples with a cleaned-up working directory and packaged as installer with setuptools.

 --------